AP Advisory: NHL season coverage | Federal News Network

 — No nonsense John Tortorella is planning to whip the Philadelphia Flyers into shape.
 Laid-back Paul Maurice is tasked with getting more out of the Florida Panthers.
 Bruce Cassidy and the Vegas Golden Knights have something to prove.
 After the NHL carousel stopped spinning, there are several teams with new coaches and big expectations.
 By Hockey Writer Stephen Whyno.

-HKN—PUCK DROP-WHAT TO KNOW — A quick rundown of things to know for the season, including AP predictions on which teams will go to the conference finals (and beyond) and which players are the most likely to have award-winning seasons.
+— A quick rundown of things to know for the season, including AP predictions on which teams will go to the conference finals (and beyond) and which players are the most likely to have award-winning seasons.
 By Hockey Writers Stephen Whyno and John Wawrow.
-UPCOMING: 600 words, photos by 5 a.m.
-Oct.
-6.

 Copyright